COLLECTIBLE HANDBAGS ARE INSPIRING A COTTAGE INDUSTRY AND, MORE IMPORTANTLY, BOOSTING RETAIL SALES FOR SPECIALTY STORES.

 For spring, designers of novelty handbags are creating handmade, art-inspired pieces to set themselves apart from mass-produced lines, and the results are paying off in increased retail sales.

 Specialty store buyers agree that customers want more than basic utilitarian handbags.
-They want limited editions, collectibles that they perceive as little pieces of art.
+They want limited editions, collectibles, that they perceive as little pieces of art.
 In some cases, handbags double as home accessories; customers display them as works of art.

-Accessory designers see novelty handbags as a growth opportunity and an avenue for expression.
+Accessories designers see novelty handbags as a growth opportunity and an avenue for expression.

 For designer Mary Frances of Mary Frances Accessories, handbags were just a small part of her jewelry business 11 years ago.
 But now, handmade bags represent 80 percent of sales.